hashbeginner/ml-nlp-sentiment-analysis/README.md

 6. Segregated words based on sentiment to generate separate word clouds for positive and negative comments.
 7. Aggregated individual sentiments to derive an overall sentiment for the trailer.

+Wordclouds of the positive and negative words found in the comments are also generated at the end.

 Note: If the notebook preview does not render on GitHub, please download or open it directly in Google Colab.